Serbia seeks to combat 'lies' in foreign media – DW – 09/04/2024

 Poor image unjustified, says Serbian government

-Serbia's image in the foreign media is about as bad as it could be.
-In the eyes of President Aleksandar Vucic and his government, it is also unjustified.
+In the eyes of President Aleksandar Vucic and his government, Serbia's image in the foreign media is about as bad as it could be.

 Vucic is portrayed as the omnipotent head of state who has turned Serbia into an autocracy where free media, an independent judiciary and the opposition are stifled and where contracts for major projects and jobs are given only to those affiliated with the right party.